Stenocactus multicostatus: Description

-It grows single plant body is spherical to somewhat cylindrical up to 6 cm tall and 6–10 cm wide.
+It grows single a plant body that is spherical to somewhat cylindrical up to 6 cm tall and 6–10 cm wide.
 It has no fewer than 120 very thin, sharp-edged, pressed, wavy ribs, between which there are narrow furrows.
 It has nearly 100 thin ribs around the outside, each with six to nine spines.
 Three white, papery, curved central spines arise from the areole, which are up to 3 centimeters long and have a square cross-section.
 The four marginal spines are glassy white, upright or slightly curved.
 In some plants there can be as many as 144 ribs, with the highest phyllotaxis (55/144) of any cactus.
 The crown is covered by a thin, whitish wool.
 The upper spines are wider, at 4–8 cm long, while the lower ones are shorter, at 5–15 mm long.
 The flower is white to purple, 2–5 cm diameter with many stamens.
 The scales of the ovary are broadly ovoid, pointed to pointed, very thin, more or less papery and fall off early.